-- 5.49 To determine indicative lead-in times and buildout rates for housing sites in the SHELAA the Council has considered historic schemes permitted within a ten year period (2010-2020), alongside advice offered by members of the Council's SHELAA Housing Panel and national research conducted by development industry bodies.
+- 5.50 To determine indicative lead-in times and buildout rates for housing sites in the SHELAA the Council has considered historic schemes permitted within a ten year period (2010-2020), alongside advice offered by members of the Council's SHELAA Housing Panel and national research conducted by development industry bodies.
 These assumptions have also been reviewed more recently in 2022 through a targeted consultation with neighbouring and HMA local authorities, alongside local developers, land promoters and agents.
 The full summary of representations received to this consultation, along with the Council's responses to these, are set out in Appendix 6, alongside the updated assumptions note consulted on at that point.
-This ensures that any assumptions relating to build out rates in particular reflect a variety of housing market conditions and are based on a larger sample of historic schemes. - 5.50 As the size of a site often affects the rate at which it is built out, assumptions regarding site build out rates are split by site size.
+This ensures that any assumptions relating to build out rates in particular reflect a variety of housing market conditions and are based on a larger sample of historic schemes. - 5.51 As the size of a site often affects the rate at which it is built out, assumptions regarding site build out rates are split by site size.
 All assumptions set out in the tables below assume one sales outlet (i.e. developer) per site.

-Lead-in time assumptions Sites of 1000+ dwellings Without planning permission or local plan allocation 6 years to implementation With planning permission (outline) or local plan allocation 5 years to implementation
+Lead-in time assumptions Sites of 1000+ dwellings Without planning permission or local plan allocation 6 years to implementation With planning permission (outline) or local plan allocation 5 years to implementation With planning permission (full) 1 year to implementation Sites of 500-999 dwellings Without planning permission or local plan allocation 5 years to implementation With planning permission (outline) or local plan allocation 4 years to implementation With planning permission (full) 1 year to implementation Sites of 100 - 499 dwellings Without planning permission or local plan allocation 4 years to implementation With planning permission (outline) or local plan allocation 3 years to implementation With planning permission (full) 1 year to implementation Sites of 50-99 dwellings Without planning permission or local plan allocation 3 years to implementation With planning permission (outline) or local plan allocation 2 years to implementation

-1 With planning (full) g permission 1 year to implementation Sites of 500-999 dwellings s Without planning permission or local plan 5 years to implementation allocation With planning 4 years to implementation (outline) or local plan allocation With planning permission (full) 1 year to implementation Sites of 100 - 499 dwellings Without plani permission or allocation - 4 years to implementation With planning permission (outline) or local plan allocation 3 years to implementation With planning (full) g permission 1 year to implementation Sites of 50-99 dwellings Without planning 3 years to implementation permission or local plan allocation With planning permission (outline) or local plan 2 years to implementation allocation With pla (full) g permission 1 year to implementation Sites of 16-49 dwellings Without planning 2 years to implementation permission or with outline planning permission With planning permission (full) 1 year to implementation Sites of 5-15 dwellings Without plan • 2 years to implementation permission or planning perm With planning 1 year to implementation (full) Assumed build out rate from y 100 - 499 dwellings rear of impleme por appum Sites of 50 - 99 dwellings 45 dwellings per annum Sites of 16-49 dwellings 35 dwellings per annum 20 dwellings per annum Sites of 5-15 dwellings 10 dwellings per annum Sites of 5 15 dwellings To awenings
+With planning permission (full) 1 year to implementation Sites of 16-49 dwellings Without plan ning 2 years to implementation permission or with outline planning pern nission With planning gpermission 1 year to implementation (full) Sites of 5-15 dwellings Without planning 2 years to implementation permission or with outline planning permission With planning gpermission 1 year to implementation (full) Assumed build out rate from ye ear of impleme ntation 100 - 499 dwellings 45 dwellings per annum Sites of 50 - 99 dwellings 35 dwellings per annum Sites of 16-49 dwellings 20 dwellings per annum Sites of 5-15 dwellings 10 dwellings per annum